alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 [v[216172782113783808], v[216172782113783808], v[216172782113783808]]
 ```

 In addition, `where()` step can be followed by a `by(...)` step to provide much more powerful functionalities: the selected entities may not need to compare themselves, but compare their properties.

-For example, the following gremlin sentence require vertex 'a' and 'b' having the value on same 'firstName' :
+For example, the following Gremlin sentence require vertex 'a' and 'b' having the value on same 'firstName' :

 ```python
 # vertex tagged as 'a' and 'b' should have the same property 'name'